bitsofchris/deep-learning/code/02_stock-intraday-classification/README.md

 Task:
 Binary classification: predict whether the stock price will move up or down in the next hour (ie. the next time step).

+### Next Steps / Future Ideas

+##### More Data and Feature Engineering
+For a problem like this I think it's either better features or more data or both that will make the difference.

+##### More Advanced architecture
+I don't know enough yet to understand what I don't know.
+This was just a basic neural network, similar to the hello world image classification network.

+There are a whole bunch of techniques and different model architectures I don't know about yet.